Hands on: iPhone XS Max review

 The screen size of the iPhone XS Max is 6.5-inches which makes it the largest display Apple has ever put on an iPhone- hence the name Max.
 It's an OLED panel with a resolution of 2688x1242 giving it the same density as the smaller iPhone Xs at 458 ppi.
 There's still a notch on top but with a bigger screen, you at least have some more area to left and right of the notch.

-The screen supports TrueTone technology as well as 120Hz input like the previous generation iPhone X. Apps can now work in split mode, much like they did on the Plus sized version of previous iPhone models.
+The screen supports TrueTone technology as well as 120Hz input like the previous generation iPhone X. We were hoping that the new iPhone XS Max supports True Motion technology found on the iPad Pro that makes scrolling and moving within the UI very fluid, but it doesn't.
+Apps can now work in split mode, much like they did on the Plus sized version of previous iPhone models.

 Camera